A. Greeting and giving of thanks.

 i.
 Hidden from ages and generations: This reminds us that there are aspects to God’s plan that were not clearly revealed in the Old Testament.
 The specific mystery Paul refers to here deals with many aspects of the work of Jesus in His people, but especially the plan of the church, to make one body out of Jew and Gentile, taken from the “trunk” of Israel, yet not Israel.

 ii.
 “The mystery is this: that God had designed to grant the Gentiles the same privileges with the Jews, and make them his people who were not his people.
-That this in what Paul means by the mystery, see Eph 3:3, etc.” (Clarke)
+That this is what Paul means by the mystery, see Ephesians 3:3, etc.” (Clarke)

 3. (27) Part of the mystery: that Jesus would actually indwell believers.